sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 This is already much better than the split version.
 An even better solution would be improving the APIs and making the code more clear.
 Pierre suggests that preheating the oven shouldn’t be part of the `createPizza()` function (and baking many pizzas myself, I totally agree!) because in real life the oven is already there and probably already hot from the previous pizza.
 Pierre also suggests that the function should return the box, not the pizza, because in the original code, the box kind of disappears after all the slicing and packaging magic, and we end up with the sliced pizza in our hands.

+There are many ways to cook a pizza, just as there are many ways to code a problem.
+The result may look the same, but some solutions are easier to understand, modify, reuse, and delete than others.

 Naming can also be a problem too when all the extracted functions are parts of the same algorithm.
 We need to invent names that are clearer than the code and shorter than comments — not an easy task.

 I> We talk about commenting code in the [Avoid comments](#no-comments) chapter, and about naming in the [Naming is hard](#naming) chapter.